hyperledger/besu-docs/docs/public-networks/get-started/connect/testnet.md

 ---
-Description: How to run Besu and Teku on the Merge testnet
+Description: How to connect to a testnet
 ---

 # Connect to a testnet